(Work in Process title!)

-The center of the barn crashed down, dropping burning debris, and stopping a mere handful of feet above the beast, supported by broken and creaking joists that threatened to snap at any moment.
-Flames whooshed higher from the air entering through the shattered roof, fanning them to towering heights as rain poured in and fought to quench them.
-The air cleared slightly as the smoke rose and billowed out above us.
+The center of the barn crashed down, dropping burning debris, and stopping a mere handful of feet above the beast.
+Barely supported by broken and creaking joists, the barn threatened to collapse on us at any moment.
+Flames whooshed higher from air entering through the shattered roof, fanning them to towering heights as rain poured in and fought to quench them.
+The air cleared slightly as smoke billowed out above us.

 Amidst the flames and smoke, I looked at the bloodied harbinger of death and terror before me.

-Blood oozed from the monster’s wounds, bits of splintered wood embedded in its flesh, and one eye was a gaping ruin seeping blood from the mangled socket.
-A front arm hung low, the bullet I fired into its shoulder having done damage to some tendons.
+Blood oozed from the monster’s wounds, bits of splintered wood were embedded in its flesh, and one eye was a gaping ruin seeping blood from the mangled socket.
+A front arm hung low, damaged from one of my bullets.